About Our CSA Program

 A small pork share equals about 4 pounds per month.
 A typical small pork share might look like a pound of pork chops, a pound or two of ground pork, and a pound of breakfast sausage.
 Small pork shares get bacon only every-other month.
 We often don’t give larger cuts like roasts and ribs to small pork shareholders unless you let us know that you prefer them.
 (That's just an example.)

-There are five pick-up dates for pork shares: once a month from October through February.
-These are timed to coincide with veggie and egg share pick-ups.
+Once a month, on six occasions.
+Dates are timed to coincide with veggie and egg share pick-ups.

 How many people does a Bluestem Farm CSA share feed?